 Used for getting the basic information of a capturable window

 Allows capturing of audio and video content

 Used for encoding and recording a capture session

-Used for capturing a screen
+This class is used for capturing a screen

 Represents a frame of video data

 Specifies the stream format of a video presentation surface

 Represents a generic sink for video data